Help with daily living activities

 If you are not able to manage your own financial affairs or make decisions about your support because you lack mental capacity or have a physical disability, someone else can manage your finances for you.

-- Search for financial advisers on Haricare
+- Search for financial advice on Haricare

 Equipment such as a lighter hoover or long handled dustpan can help make domestic chores easier.
 If you think you need straightforward equipment you may prefer to make your own arrangements and purchase these yourself directly from retailers such as local pharmacies, some supermarkets poor mobility outlets.